drevops/git-artifact/README.md

 specified remote repository into the same branch as a current one.

 Avoid including development dependencies in your artifacts.
-Instead, configure your CI to build with production-only dependencies, export the resulting code, and use that as the artifact source.
+Instead, configure your CI to install production-only dependencies, export the resulting code, and use that as the artifact source.
 See our CI examples below.

 Call from the CI configuration or deployment script: